cuilei0710/Java/readme.md

-study hard can change yourself
+study hard can change yourself.